⚠️

 5

 Line up every offer by APR (not just rate).
-Factor in Grad PLUS's 4.228% origination fee, which raises its true cost significantly.
-Then consider whether you need federal protections like PSLF or IDR before making your final choice.
+Consider whether you need federal protections like PSLF or IDR before making your final choice.
+Note: Grad PLUS loans are no longer available to new borrowers as of July 1, 2026 — private loans are now the primary gap-filler above your federal Direct Loan limit.

-✓ Compare APR not rate ✓ Factor origination fees ✓ Consider PSLF needs
+✓ Compare APR not rate ✓ Factor in origination fees ✓ Consider PSLF needs

 Review all offers before deciding.
 No application needed.